-- The complainant and be accompanied by a friend or relative (see below re legal representation) - the chair of trustees.

-• The chief executive may be invited to the panel hearing.
+- The complainant and be accompanied by a friend or relative subject to Trust approval.
+See below re legal representation. - the chair of trustees. - The chief executive may be invited to the panel hearing.
 Involvement of other staff is subject to the discretion of the chair of the complaint panel.